Manual Therapy in Langley, BC

 • Improve flexibility and range of motion by reducing joint stiffness and muscle tension.

-• It can help to improve the healing of injured tissues.
+• Help improve the healing of injured tissues.

 • Improve the extensibility of tissues.